nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Address

 A label consists of string of letters and numbers that anonymously represents user's identity on chain.
 Crypto assets can be sent to and/or from addresses.
-CKB address packages [lock script](#lock-script) into a single line, verifiable, and human read friendly format.
-A single public-private key pair can generate multiple lock scripts, consequently multiple addresses.
+CKB address packages [Lock Script](#lock-script) into a single line, verifiable, and human read friendly format.
+A single public-private key pair can generate multiple Lock Scripts, consequently multiple addresses.

 #### Synonyms